 My research group focuses on wildlife.
 We ask physiological and immunological questions that connect host-pathogen interactions with the ecology and evolution of host species.
 We are particularly focused on bat white-nose syndrome (WNS), an emerging fungal pathogen that is decimating some North American hibernating bat populations.
 We use high-throughput proteomics, immunological assays, bioinformatics, and field-based methods to help understand why some species experience high rates of mortality, but others appear unaffected, and to help predict how species currently outside the affected area (e.g. desert southwest species) will respond.

 Why did you decide to get involved with the Senate?

-Describe what you have learned during your time on the Senate.
+Describe what you have learned during your time in the Senate.

-What would you say to your peers who might be considering accepting a nomination or nominating themselves for a position on the Senate?
+What would you say to your peers who might be considering accepting a nomination or nominating himself or herself for a position in the Senate?